core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 It is RECOMMENDED to use a DNS forwarder to map between DoC and DoH, as would be the case for mapping between any other pair of DNS transports.

-Considerations for Unencrypted Use {#sec:unencrypted-coap}
+Considerations for Unprotected Use {#sec:unprotected-coap}
 ==================================
 The use of DoC without a security mode of CoAP is NOT RECOMMENDED.
 Without a security mode, many possible attacks need to be evaluated in the context of